Home » Water Filtration » Water Filter Systems » 4 Best Sediment Filters for Well Water

 • 5-micron filtration is perfect for removing small and medium-sized sediments

-• Not ideal for removing large sediment particles because of their small pore size
+• Not ideal for removing large sediment particles because of the small, 5-micron pore size

-The last product on our list is for those who don’t need a bulky whole-house filter like SpingWell and Aquasana but have more sediment in their water than what a spin-down separator can handle.
+The last product on our list is for those who don’t need a bulky whole-house filter like the SpingWell WS1 and the Aquasana Rhino but have more sediment in their water than a spin-down separator can handle.

-The RKIN 5-Micron model has a single-cartridge setup, and its 5-micron pores block small and medium-sized sediment particles from clogging your reverse osmosis device or ending in your faucets.
+• 5-micron filtration: The RKIN 5-micron model has a single-cartridge setup, and its 5-micron pores block small and medium-sized sediment particles from clogging your reverse osmosis device or ending up in your faucets.

-Speaking of filter replacements, the RKIN filter lasts around a year.
-Its durability is longer than some of the highest-quality pre-filters in high-end whole-house systems.
-Considering these filters cost only $39, annual filter replacement in an RKIN device is more economical than the bimonthly filter replacements of Aquasana Rhino.
+• Filter longevity and affordability: Speaking of filter replacements, the RKIN filter lasts around a year.
+Its durability is longer than that of some of the highest-quality pre-filters in high-end whole-house systems.
+Considering these filters cost just $38.28, annual filter replacement in an RKIN device is more economical than the bimonthly filter replacements of Aquasana Rhino.

-Thanks to the RKIN cartridge, a patented bacteriostatic technology, the unit is also able to remove and prevent bacteria from breeding and growing inside your unit.
+• Bacteria prevention: Thanks to the RKIN cartridge, a patented bacteriostatic technology, the unit can also remove and prevent bacteria from breeding and growing inside your unit.

-Usually, cartridge-based whole-house devices entertain higher flow rates than tank-based ones, and that’s the case in RKIN.
+• High flow rate: Cartridge-based whole-house devices usually have higher flow rates than tank-based ones, and that’s the case with this unit.
 It has a 20 GPM flow rate, which makes it suitable for families of all sizes.

 Frequently Asked Questions